overture-stack/docs/website/workshop/10-Extension-Task.md

 - **Interactive schema tables:** field-by-field documentation with types, restrictions, and examples
 - **Version switching:** compare dictionary versions and see what changed between releases
 - **Template downloads:** generate CSV templates from the current schema to guide submitters
-- **Relationship diagrams:** visualise how schemas connect through shared identifiers
+- **Relationship diagrams:** visualize how schemas connect through shared identifiers

 #### Adding Lectern to Your Stack